 The use of columns is an excellent way of transferring the weight of a structure’s roof downward.
 Columns and colonnades make for excellent support for buildings.
 This method in architecture has been used for centuries.
 But more than just for support, columns can also be aesthetically pleasing.

-Ancient Greeks and Romans decorated their columns, and these decorations added to the aesthetics of the structure.
+Ancient Greeks and Romans decorated their columns, and this Tuscan decor added to the aesthetics of the structure.
 Today, columns still serve the same functions.
-People install custom columns of various designs created for different purposes.
-Most are decorative columns pillars, and among them, Tuscan columns are some of the most popular.
+People install custom columns of various design styles created for different purposes.
+Most are decorative columns pillars, and among them, Tuscan decor is one of the most popular.

 There were five main types of orders of architecture that were common in ancient Greece and Rome.
 These were the Doric, Ionic, Corinthian, Tuscan, and Composite orders.
-The Doric, Ionic, and Corinthian were style came out in ancient Greece.
-On the other hand, Romans derived Tuscan and Composite from the Greeks.
+The Doric, Ionic, and Corinthian style were styles came out in ancient Greece.
+On the other hand, Romans derived Tuscan decor and Composite from the Greeks.
 Each of these orders has a truly distinct style.

 No matter the origins, the style remained popular throughout the course of history.
-Many buildings built during the Renaissance employed Tuscan columns.
+Many buildings built during the Renaissance employed Tuscan style.
 Commercial, government, residential, and other structures still use these columns today.

 So What are Tuscan Columns?

 All of the architectural orders were popular, and each of them had their own artistic merits.
-Tuscan columns are some of the simplest in terms of design.
+These columns are some of the simplest in terms of design.

-In fact, some say that the primary draw of the Tuscan column is its simplicity.
+In fact, some say that the primary draw of the column is its simplicity.
 That is why this style remained popular throughout the centuries.
-Some of the features that Tuscan columns have are the following:
+Some of the features that these columns have are the following:

-The shaft of a Tuscan column is distinctly smooth.
+The shaft of this column is distinctly smooth.
 There is no fluting and no grooves on the surface of the shaft.
 This is in comparison with other decorative pillars seen in other orders.

 The column shaft is slender.
 However, it may sometimes be considered wider than the columns of the other orders.

 The base of the column is where the shaft rests.
-The Tuscan column’s base is unadorned and may be circular or square-shaped.
+These types of columns base are unadorned and may be circular or square-shaped.

 Modern Use in Interior and Exterior

-Tuscan columns are excellent for supporting a building’s interior.
+These columns are excellent for supporting a building’s interior.
 The simple design makes it a perfect fit for a variety of interior designs.
-The unadorned pillars easily match with whatever aesthetic the owner wants to install inside the building.
+The unadorned pillars easily match whatever aesthetic the owner wants to install inside the building.
 They are in both residential and commercial structures.

-Make Your Home or Establishment More Enchanting with Tuscan Columns
+Make Your Home or Establishment More Enchanting with Columns

 Our company specializes in making exquisite designs for both commercial and residential structures.
 We have been in business for almost 20 years, and this makes us truly experienced in the field.
 No matter what architectural order you are partial to, we can make your specially designed columns happen.
 You may contact us at (702) 566-1188.